Béla Kéler: Berlin's Stadtpark (1876)

-In Munich’s English Gardens (1877)
+Munich English Garden (1877)

 On April 30, Kéler traveled for a month to London where he held business talks and at the same time visited his acquaintances.
 He returned to Wiesbaden exactly one month later on May 30.
-On June 5, after 5 days’ stay in Wiesbaden, Kéler departed for a summer engagement in Munich.
+On June 5, after a five days' stay in Wiesbaden, Kéler departed for a summer engagement in Munich.
 After a longer artistic break, Kéler conducted concerts from June 10 to August 30 in the Englischer Garten.
 The last farewell concert on August 30, turned out well for Kéler in all respects.
 He also had great success as a solo violinist.
 Overall, during the two months, he conducted 86 concerts.

-In Zurich´s Tonhalle (1877)
+Zurich's Tonhalle (1877)

-On September 7, Kéler departed from Munich to Zurich where he was offered an engagement for three concerts by the Zurich Society Tonhalle-Orchester, which still exists to this day.
+On September 7, Kéler departed from Munich to Zurich where he was offered an engagement for three concerts by the Tonhalle-Orchester Zürich, which still exists to this day.
 Kéler's concerts took place in the so-called Old Tonhalle.
 Today's Tonhalle has been located since 1895 in another building.
 The first three Kéler's concerts were held from September 10 to 12.
 The management of the Tonhalle was so happy with Kéler's skills, that they offered him a fourth, and subsequently a fifth concert.
 After a deserved success, Kéler planned a short trip to Lucerne before returning to Wiesbaden.
 We do not know if Kéler followed on his leisure program in Lucerne, since he appeared there on Sunday September 23 at a concert at the Hotel du Lac.

-In Hamburg with George Stadly (1877–1878)
+Hamburg with George Stadly (1877–1878)

 At the recommendation of Jacob Cohen, Kéler was engaged by the George Stadly Company for a month-long concert contract in Hamburg.
 On Thursday October 11, 1877, Kéler departed in the early morning hours for Hamburg.
 The guest appearance by Béla Kéler at the head of the orchestra of the 2nd infantry regiment number 76 attracted much attention.
 Due to Kéler's great reception, the one-month engagement was extended by two weeks – to November 29, 1877.
 Kéler accepted an offer by George Stadly for a further concert series in January 1878.
 Even though there was a break of more than a month between the two-concert series, Kéler remained during this period in Hamburg.